and welcome to the second part of our “How to talk about time?” mini series.

 - 11:29 – Es ist kurz vor halb 12.

 And of course you can also combine the two things, so the person at the bus stop might just say

 - Kurz vor halb.

-If you have any questions or suggestions about today’s post, please leave me a comment.
+And of course, if you any questions or suggestions about today’s post, please leave me a comment.

 I hope you liked it and see you next … time.

 0 of 11 Questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
 You must first complete the following: 0 of 11 Questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which questions are a proper way to ask for the time in German? (multiple answers) How do we answer the question: “What’s the time?”
 How many ways are there to say the time of day in German?
 Which of these statements are correct for the official “times of day” in German (like in the news speak)? (multiple answers) How do you say: “It’s 17:53 o’clock“ the official sounding way (news speak)?
 Which of these statements are true for saying the time of day in “street speak”? (multiple answers) What time is it in street speak: 08:30?
 How do we say “It’s 10 past 7” (street speak)?
 What time is it (street speak): 22:45?
 What time is it (street speak): 18:25?
 What does “Es ist kurz vor um 8“ NOT mean? (multiple answers)